 Devil’s Bridge / Pontarfynach is a village known globally for its stunning waterfalls at the confluence of the Afon Rhiedol with the Mynach river, flowing down through the Vale of Rheidol.
 The bridge gets its English name from the tale of a wily old Welsh woman outwitting the Devil.

-The village also features heavily in the first episode of Y Gwyll / Hinterland, a new police drama in the vein of The Killing, premiering in Welsh on S4C in Autumn 2013 and on the BBC in English in 2014.
-Set in and around Aberystwyth, the show makes use of the waterfalls, the beach at Borth and the Aberystwyth promenade as key locations.
+The village also featured heavily in the first episode of Y Gwyll / Hinterland, a police drama in the vein of The Killing.
+Set in and around Aberystwyth, the show made use of the waterfalls, the beach at Borth and the Aberystwyth promenade as key locations.